 This program is geared toward individuals in facilities/agencies that are charged with educating others about the illness and includes discussion of designing and implementing dementia training programs.
 Cost: $50.

-The Library is located in the main office and open Monday through Friday from 8:30 a.m. to 5:00 p.m. to provide books, brochures, videos and other resources on Alzheimer's for loan or purchase.
+The Library is located in the main office and open Monday through Friday from 8:30 a.m. to 5:00 p.m. to provide books, brochures, videos and other resources on Alzheimer's for loan or purchase (click here for a list of resources available to purchase).
 All offices have access to these resources and also offer a variety of informative material at their locations.
 For more information about available resources, please call 913.831.3888.Back to top

 MedicAlert+Safe Return is a national patient registry for the memory impaired.
 This program was developed by the Alzheimer's Association to respond to the problem of wandering.
 The Safe Return program coordinates information on program participants, caregivers, and emergency personnel in order to provide a system to enable others to locate, identify and return missing persons with Alzheimer's disease and related disorders who wander and become lost.
 Enroll in Safe Return.